Indian Movies released in IMAX [Updated August 2026]

 L2: Empuraan (2025)

-L2 Empuraan was the first-ever Malayalam movie to get released in IMAX.
+L2 Empuraan was the first-ever Malayalam movie to be released in IMAX.

 Kantara The Legend Chapter 1 (2025)

-The aspect ratio for Kantara The Legend Chapter 1 opened to a 1.90:1 Aspect Ratio on IMAX screens for about 30 minutes of scenes.
+The aspect ratio for Kantara The Legend Chapter 1 opened to a 1.90:1 aspect ratio for about 30 minutes of scenes.

-Note that for many of the South Indian movies from 2024 onwards (Devara, Kantara The Legend Chapter 1), the taller aspect ratio has not been exclusive to IMAX screens.
-Big screens like PCX Prasads and Epiqs are all getting the full aspect ratio.
+Note that for many of the South Indian movies, the taller aspect ratio has not been exclusive to IMAX screens.
+Other premium formats like PCX Prasads and EPIQ also got the expanded version.

 Baahubali: The Epic (2025)

-Baahubali The Epic will be recut and remastered version of Baahubali by combining best scenes from both parts (The Beginning & The Conclusion).
-This is happening at the 10 year anniversary of this iconic blockbuster.
+Baahubali: The Epic is a recut and remastered version of Baahubali, combining the best scenes from both parts (The Beginning & The Conclusion).
+This is happening at the 10th anniversary of this iconic blockbuster.

-Now what makes it more special is that along with the 1.90:1 AR version of Baahubali The Conlusion, you will also get 1.90:1 AR version of Baahubali The Beginning.
+Now, what makes it more special is that along with the 1.90:1 version of Baahubali: The Conclusion, you will also get the 1.90:1 version of Baahubali: The Beginning.
+This will be the first time both films can be experienced in their full glory.

 Ramayana Part 1 (2026)

-Ramayana Part 1 (2026) is officially titled “Filmed for IMAX”.
-The movie will be entirely presented in 1.90:1 aspect ratio.
+Ramayana Part 1 (2026) is also filmed for IMAX and will be entirely presented in a 1.90:1 aspect ratio.

 Ramayana Part 1 Filmed for IMAX

-Nitesh Tiwari’s Ramayana Part 1 premieres on Diwali 2026.
-Ranbir Kapoor stars as Lord Ram, Sai Pallavi as Sita and Yash as Ravana.
-It promises grand visuals, high-end VFX (with DNEG involved), and lavish set design aiming for a large-scale mythological spectacle.
+Namit Malhotra’s Ramayana Part 1 premieres on Diwali 2026.
+Ranbir Kapoor stars as Lord Ram, Sai Pallavi as Sita, and Yash as Ravana.
+It promises grand visuals and high-end VFX (with DNEG involved) for a large-scale mythological spectacle.

-Before even Nolan thought of shooting a hollywood movie in IMAX, there was an Indian filmmaker who had the same dream.
+Before even Nolan thought of using this premium tech, there was an Indian filmmaker who had the same dream.

 Bharat Bala and Kanika Myer, co-founders of Bharatbala Productions, were making ‘Taj Mahal – The Heart of India’ with IMAX cameras in 2002.